StrangeBeeCorp/docs/docs/thehive/operations/configure-audit-logs-storage-elasticsearch.md

 !!! warning "JanusGraph audit log deletion"
     By default, when migrating audit logs from JanusGraph to Elasticsearch, the logs are deleted from JanusGraph.
 If you wish to keep the audit logs in JanusGraph while migrating to Elasticsearch, you can prevent their deletion by using a specific option.

-Run the migrateAudits tool:
+Run the `migrateAudits` script:

-* If TheHive is manually installed on a server:
+* If you installed TheHive on a server:

 ``` bash
 ./migrateAudits --audit-from-date <date> -c </etc/thehive/application.conf>
 ```

-* If TheHive is deployed with a Docker image:
+* If you deployed TheHive with a Docker image:

 ``` bash
 docker run --network host --rm -ti -v </path/to/your/application.conf>:/etc/thehive/application.conf:ro -v </path/to/your/logback.xml>:/etc/thehive/logback.xml:ro strangebee/thehive:5.5.0-1-SNAPSHOT  migrateAudits -Dlogback.configurationFile=/etc/thehive/logback.xml -- --audit-from-date <date> -c /etc/thehive/application.conf